Intussusception – childrenAbdominal pain in children - intussusception

 When to Contact a Medical Professional

-Intussusception is an emergency.
-Call your doctor right away, then call 911 or go to the emergency room right away.
+Intussusception is a medical emergency.
+Call 911 or go to the emergency room right away.

 Colonoscopy - illustration